rachmiel/110-fall-2017/weekly_materials/week1/commExercise.md

 4. In a different browser tab, open the class Slack site at https://rickscott-110-2017.slack.com.

-5. Find your group's private channel ("grpX").
+5. Find your group's private channel ("grp#").
 (If you don't see a private channel with your group's number, it's because we didn't get your Slack ID in time to add it; ask the professor or TA to add you now.)

-6. [Add Google Drive access to your Slack account](https://get.slack.help/hc/en-us/articles/205875058-Google-Drive-for-Slack) (using the first method: Set up the Google Drive app) and share a document from Google Drive to your group's channel.
+6. [Add Google Drive access to your Slack account](https://get.slack.help/hc/en-us/articles/205875058-Google-Drive-for-Slack) (note: use the first method on the page: "Set up the Google Drive app") and share a document from Google Drive to your group's channel.

 7. Configure your Slack notifications.
 You can change the "do not disturb" window (by default it's set from 10pm to 8am), and/or change notification preferences on a channel by channel basis.
 (Because the #announcements channel is used only by the professor for class-wide announcements, it's not a good idea to mute that channel.)